red0124/ssp/README.md

 # Rest of the library

 First of all, *type_traits.hpp* and *function_traits.hpp* contain many handy
-traits used for the parser.
+traits used in the parser.
 Most of them are operating on tuples of elements
 and can be utilized in projects.

 ## The converter

 **ss::parser** is used to manipulate on files.
 It has a builtin file reader, but
-the conversions themselves are executed using **ss::converter**.
+the conversions themselves are done using the **ss::converter**.

 To convert a string the **convert** method can be used.
 It accepts a c-string as
 input and a delimiter, as **std::string**, and retruns a **tuple** of objects in
-the same way as **get_next** does it for the parser.
+the same way **get_next** does it for the parser.
 A whole object can be returned
 too using the **convert_object** method, again in an identical way **get_object**
 doest it for the parser.
 ```cpp